 Your healthcare team will speak with you and your family about any long-term effects your child might have with haematuria.

-Children with microscopic haematuria (that cannot be seen) that goes away after repeat urine tests will have no long-term problems.
+Children with microscopic haematuria (that cannot be seen) and that goes away after repeat urine tests, will usually have no long-term problems.

 Children with persistent haematuria (blood in the urine every time it is tested) will need to be monitored.
 They will need to visit their doctor every 6-12 months until the haematuria has gone away, to have: